 Most hit songs follow the rhyme scheme of either AABB or ABAB.
 A lot of songs get away with using similar-sounding words instead of using perfect rhymes.

-Comparisons, including metaphors and similes, can play a huge part in what makes rap lyrics effective, especially when it comes to the verses of a song.
+Comparisons, including metaphors and similes, can play a huge part in making rap lyrics effective, especially when it comes to song verses.

 You want your songs to be catchy and clever at the same time, so the more you can think outside of the box and uniquely with your lyrical comparisons, the better.